Teshebb/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the absolute path name of the current working directory.
+ create a script that creates a directory named my_first_directory in the /tmp.